COVID-19 testing happening in Marenisco, Gladstone, Michigamme next week

 The COVID-19 test being used in this situation is a nasal cavity swab that only takes a few minutes to complete.
 Currently, test results are received in about a week.
 Drive through testing will be scheduled on a first-come, first-served basis.

-More COVID-19 information can be found at Michigan.gov/Coronavirus and CDC.gov/Coronavirus.
+More COVID-19 information can be found at